joshsj/joshsj.github.io/source/_posts/lists.md

 A large backing array stores the array values, and its start & end memory addresses are managed with a _head_ & _tail_ pointer.

-{% caption_img "circular array.png" "Circular Array with Head and Tail pointers" https://stepik.org/lesson/28869/step/6 %}
+{% caption_img "circular array.png" "Circular Array with Head and Tail pointers." https://stepik.org/lesson/28869/step/6 %}

 ### Indexing